w84death/smolOS/README.md

 ![smolOS editor](media/edit.png)

 ## Missing Features
-Some kind of a roadmap.
+Some kind of a roadmap (from high to low priority)
+- rename `show` to `print`
+- check exception for used core instead of class variable
-- move/copy files
+- os: move/copy files
-- finalized editor (mostly done; last edge-cases to cover)
+- edit: jumping to a line
-- finalized architecture/names (version 0.9 will show final vision)
+- finalized architecture and user programs structure (version 0.9 will show final vision)
+- template for program and expanding os itself
 - good manual

 ## Articles